abhisingh012318/MyPortfolio/README.md

 # My Portfolio Website

 This is my personal **portfolio website** built using **React** and **Tailwind CSS**.
-It showcases my skills, projects, and experience as a web developer.
+It showcases my skills, projects, and experience as a frontend web developer.
 The site is fully responsive, interactive, and built with the latest web technologies.

 ## Features